-Crown has established a Corporate Social Responsibility Committee to assist the Board in setting Crown's CSR policies and programs and assessing Crown's CSR performance.
-The Corporate Social Responsibility Committee has adopted a formal Charter that outlines its duties and responsibilities.
+Crown has established a Corporate Responsibility Committee to assist the Board in setting Crown's corporate responsibility policies and programs and assessing Crown's corporate responsibility performance.
+The Corporate Responsibility Committee has adopted a formal Charter that outlines its duties and responsibilities.

-The current members of the Corporate Social Responsibility Committee are Helen Coonan (Chair), Professor John Horvath AO and Harold Mitchell AC.
+The current members of the Corporate Responsibility Committee are Helen Coonan (Chair), Professor John Horvath AO and Harold Mitchell AC.
 Information about each Committee member's qualifications and experience is set out in the Directors' Statutory Report.
 Information regarding the number of times the Committee met throughout the period and the individual attendances of the members at those meetings has also been provided in the Directors' Statutory Report.
 The responsibilities of the Committee extend to:

-- establishing appropriate CSR policies and programs for Crown; - monitoring and reviewing the operation and effectiveness of Crown's CSR policies and programs; - promoting and supporting continuous improvement in Crown's CSR performance; - encouraging and monitoring the establishment and maintenance of relationships with key stakeholders including non-government organisations, sporting and cultural organisations and other community groups; and - encouraging and promoting awareness of CSR related issues at Crown among Crown's staff and other stakeholders.
+- establishing appropriate corporate responsibility policies and programs for Crown; - monitoring and reviewing the operation and effectiveness of Crown's corporate responsibility policies and programs; - promoting and supporting continuous improvement in Crown's corporate responsibility performance; - encouraging and monitoring the establishment and maintenance of relationships with key stakeholders including non-government organisations, sporting and cultural organisations and other community groups; and - encouraging and promoting awareness of corporate responsibility related issues at Crown among Crown's staff and other stakeholders.

-The Committee oversees the development and publication of Crown's Corporate Social Responsibility Report.
-The Corporate Social Responsibility Report brings together the elements of Crown's CSR activities and programs and identifies and addresses all material economic, environmental and social sustainability risks and Crown's processes for managing them.
+The Committee oversees the development and publication of Crown's Corporate Responsibility Report.
+The Corporate Responsibility Report brings together the elements of Crown's corporate responsibility activities and programs and identifies and addresses all material economic, environmental and social sustainability risks and Crown's processes for managing them.

-A full copy of the Corporate Social Responsibility Report is available at: www.crownresorts.com.au under the heading Our Contribution - Corporate Social Responsibility Reports.
+A full copy of the Corporate Responsibility Report is available at: www.crownresorts.com.au under the heading Our Contribution - Corporate Responsibility Reports.

-Principle 8: Remunerate fairly and responsibly
+Principle 8: Remunerate Fairly and Responsibly